If you want to stay, you have to die.

 Short bio:

-A writer of the American West, Nicholas Belardes’s debut eco-horror The Deading combines elements of literary, horror, and science fiction.
-Gabino Iglesias wrote in the New York Times Book Review that The Deading “perfectly balances social critique, lyricism and ghastliness.
+Nicholas Belardes’s debut eco-horror The Deading combines elements of literary, horror, and science fiction.
+The New York Times Book Review says The Deading “perfectly balances social critique, lyricism and ghastliness.
 It’s a claustrophobic mosaic of a novel, and an outstanding debut.”
-Belardes’s follow up, Ten Sleep (2025), blends elements of the gothic with eco-horror and Western fiction.
+Belardes’s follow up, Ten Sleep (2025), blends elements of gothic and eco-horror with Western fiction.
 While attending UCR Palm Desert’s MFA Program, Belardes received its Founder’s Award.
 When not writing, he’s either birdwatching or teaching essay writing at Cal Poly San Luis Obispo’s Ethnic Studies Program.

 Additional bio: